Universumgames/expoll_server/API/API_main.md

     -   `frontendPort` (int) the port the frontend is running on (for login mail sending)
     -   `loginLinkBase` (string) the base of the login link
     -   `mailSender` (string) the mail address the mails are sent from
+    -   `minimumRequiredClientVersion` (string) the minimum required client version to use the backend
 -   example response:
     ```json
     {